When you open Power BI service, you'll see a dashboard displayed. Dashboards are something that differentiates Power BI service from Power BI Desktop.

 We'll dig into these later, but first let's review some Power BI concepts.

 Or, you might want to watch this video first before reading the rest of this article.
 In the video, Will reviews the basic concepts and gives a tour of Power BI service.

 The 3 major building blocks of Power BI are: dashboards, reports, and datasets.
 You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not very useful until they have data), so let's start with datasets.

-In the navigation bar, the datasets you've connected to are listed under the Datasets heading.
+In the navigation bar, the datasets you've connected to or imported are listed under the Datasets heading.
 Each listed dataset represents a single source of data, for example, an Excel workbook on OneDrive, or an on-premises SSAS tabular dataset, or a Salesforce dataset.
 There are many different data sources supported, and we’re adding new ones all the time.
 See the list of dataset types that can be used with Power BI.